 Noisy Night by Mac Barnett, illustrated by Brian Biggs

-From the bottom floor to every floor above it, the residents of this apartment building are making lots of noise!
-A man is singing opera, a baby is cooing, cowboys are laughing, a crow is squawking, and that’s not even all.
-Bright, eye-catching illustrations show just who is on the floor above.
-Keep turning to find out who is at the top and how he makes everyone BE QUIET so they all can go to bed.
-Funny and wonderful, this bedtime story will be a great addition to your evening ritual.
+From the bottom floor to the top, the residents of this apartment building are making lots of noise!
+Find out who lives at the top and how he makes everyone BE QUIET so they all can sleep.

 Dad and the Dinosaur by Gennifer Choldenko, illustrated by Dan Santat